 - Schmidtz, D., (2006) Elements of Justice, Cambridge University Press [Buy from Amazon.com]

 - Beard, S., “Deep ethics: the long-term quest to decide right from wrong” 18th June 2019

 - Crane, A., and Matten, D. Business Ethics (Oxford University Press, 4th Edition)

 An Inspector Calls is the classic literary depiction of how responsibility can be shared among many people.
-Although the social commentary is simplistic, there is a 2015 BBC Drama version that you may find worth watching.
+Although I find the social commentary to be frustratingly simplistic, there is a 2015 BBC Drama version that you may find worth watching.
 The 2017 Netflix Series, ‘13 Reasons Why‘ explores similar themes, but I haven’t watched it.

 Regarding the importance of involving the local community in a companies strategy, see Steve Jobs; testimonies to Cupertino city council, in 2006:

 The most famous whistleblowing case of recent times is Edward Snowden.
 Citizenfour is a critically acclaimed documentary:

 For a contrarian view on sweatshops, see John Stossel:

 My favourite documentary on Lance Armstrong is ‘The Armstrong Lie‘